SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 ---
-title: Create a workflow with elevated permissions by using the SharePoint 2013 Workflow platform ms.prod: SHAREPOINT ms.assetid: 4656f6a0-36fd-4b7d-898e-8cd4bdbbda57
+title: Create a workflow with elevated permissions by using the SharePoint Workflow platform ms.prod: SHAREPOINT ms.assetid: 4656f6a0-36fd-4b7d-898e-8cd4bdbbda57
 ---

-# Create a workflow with elevated permissions by using the SharePoint 2013 Workflow platform
+# Create a workflow with elevated permissions by using the SharePoint Workflow platform
-Learn how to create a workflow with elevated permissions by using the SharePoint 2013 Workflow platform.
+Learn how to create a workflow with elevated permissions by using the SharePoint Workflow platform.
-## SharePoint Server 2013 App Catalog and workflow
+## SharePoint App Catalog and workflow
 <a name="section1"> </a>

-This article describes how to create SharePoint 2013 workflows that access objects in SharePoint that require elevated permissions.
+This article describes how to create SharePoint workflows that access objects in SharePoint that require elevated permissions.
 These solutions use two features: granting permissions to the workflow app and wrapping actions with the App Step.

 > **Important:**
-> This article assumes that the SharePoint 2013 Workflow platform has been installed and configured and that SharePoint 2013 has been configured for apps.
-For more information on SharePoint 2013 Workflow and apps for SharePoint 2013, including installation and configuration, see  [Workflow in SharePoint 2013](http://technet.microsoft.com/sharepoint/jj556245.aspx) and [Install and manage apps for SharePoint 2013](http://msdn.microsoft.com/library/733647a3-a5d3-475b-967d-3bb627c2a0c2.aspx).
+> This article assumes that the SharePoint Workflow platform has been installed and configured and that SharePoint has been configured for apps.
+For more information on SharePoint Workflow and apps for SharePoint, including installation and configuration, see  [Workflow in SharePoint](http://technet.microsoft.com/sharepoint/jj556245.aspx) and [Install and manage apps for SharePoint](http://msdn.microsoft.com/library/733647a3-a5d3-475b-967d-3bb627c2a0c2.aspx).